MarcusReyes619/BotVSCode/README.md

 commands to use in discord sever
 !say- takes in a string to as the input for the ai to respond to

+Two main scripts to focuse on are the VCBotChat.py which is the main bot script for discord and the script you run, and ChatTest.py which is where most of the openAI functions are.